Obolensk/Obolensk/README.md

 ## Hi there!
 My name is Evgeniy Menshaev 👋
 **************************

+* :computer: I have developing sites using HTML, CSS, Bootstrap, WordPress, Python/Django and much more;

 * :scroll: I’m currently studying to be a Data Science engineer;
 * :notebook: I’m currently learning Python for Data Science, Deep Math for Data Science;
 * :blue_book: Different special frameworks and libraries such as NumPy, Pandas, Matplotlib, Seaborn;